 the airport ever close?

-days a week, 365 days a year.
+week, 365 days a year.
 Even in the event of inclement weather

 conditions a combination of administrative, operations, police,